manopaul/Flying-Cars-P4-Estimator/README.md

-# Flying Cars - Project 4 - Implementing Estimator #
+# Flying Cars - Project 4 - Implementing Extended Kalman Filter (EKF) Estimator #

 For easy navigation throughout this document, here is an outline:
  - [Simulator, Code and Config](#simulator-code-and-config)